kamit6337/send-It-server/README.md

 To run this server locally using Docker Image :

-- install Docker Desktop from Docker website and start to run in background
+- install Docker Desktop from [Docker website](https://www.docker.com/products/docker-desktop) and start to run in background
 - create a folder in desktop, open this folder in VS Code
 - create a .env file
 - copy .env.example file variables from above and paste in .env file
 - start filling all environment variables

-### All environment variables is necessary to run smoothly and see all functionality except EXPIRES_IN, SENTRY_DSN, REDIS_URL
+### All environment variables is necessary except EXPIRES_IN, SENTRY_DSN, REDIS_URL to run smoothly and see all functionality

 - open VS Code terminal

 ```
-docker run ---env-file .env -p 8000:8000 kamit6337:sendit-server
+docker run --env-file .env -p 8000:8000 kamit6337:sendit-server
 ```

 - server started on http://localhost:8000
 - check by go to url: http://localhost:8000, you will get a response means server is working fine

 Thank you,
 Amit